ouravantgarde/red-rainbow/competitors.md

 Baers will also deploy obstacles.
 On spawn, they will immediately use %%at**Capture**++%, pulling a beartrap out of a gash in its belly, and throwing it nearby(or directly towards Avnlyla if she's nearby).
 Beartraps are destructible objects that will deal 50 normal damage on contact and apply a heavy snare which disables jumping and gives a decent slow. **Capture** is on a 10 second cooldown.
 A maximum of 2 times, %%at**Tangle**++% is sparsely used.
 Baers will drag a spool of razorwire out of their belly, unraveling out the last length with blood and cotton.
 The spool will be thrown onto the arena, exploding outwards into a line that slows and deals 20 light DPS on contact.

 Baers are full of %%at**Sharp Objects**++%, and deal 20 light contact damage as a result.
 Furthermore, every 15% health lost, a Splinter will crawl out of them.
-Splinters are razor-covered metal spiders that rapidly crawl and jump after Avnlyla to deal 30 light contact damage, and have 40 health.
+Splinters are razor-covered metal spiders that rapidly crawl and jump after Avnlyla to deal 20 light contact damage, and have 40 health.

 Baer is a %%pa**Motherly**++% figure, and will temporarily enrage whenever any enemy smaller than it is killed, causing it to use abilities more often.
 It can also %%pa**Patch**++% to save any enemy being damaged too fast, with lower tolerance for low health enemies, sending out string from its left paw to grip any non-superheavy weighted enemy to rapidly pull it close.
-Any enemy saved will be put behind Baer, be healed for 40% missing health health, cleansed, and gain the %%db**Imprinted**++% buff.
+Any enemy saved will be put behind Baer, be healed for 40% missing health, cleansed, and gain the %%db**Imprinted**++% buff.
 Imprinted enemies gain a second point of interest centered on Baer, causing them to always stay closer.
 If an Imprinted enemy is killed, Baer will unlock %%at**Sew**++% to punish Avnlyla.
 With its left paw, Baer will occasionally attempt to fire stringed needles into Avnlyla's body to leash her reel her close, gripping the string to prevent her from leaving the area.
 This heavy snare is special, as each dash to escape it will deal 20 light damage and apply the %%db**Hemorrhaging**++% debuff to Avnlyla, adding +5 light damage to any damage taken for 10 seconds.
 It is inescapable otherwise.

 On death, it will %%pa**Traumatize**++% enemies around it, revealing the strange amount of gore and metal inside of it.
-This will cause any enemies around it to lose 10% health and activate any enrages they have.
+This will cause any enemies around it to lose 10% max health and activate any enrages they have.
 If the enemy can not enrage, it will heal 30% of their health back over the course of 20 seconds.

 %-se\[-\] **Visuals & Lore**